-- (1) The first column contains the instruction numbers. - (2) The second column (labeled "A") contains CAMEOTM images or diagrams of signs, landmarks, and road and intersection configurations.
+- It is recommended that you always be aware of at least the next two instructions so that you won't pass an execution b. point while trying to read the next instruction.
+If you don't know your next instruction, stop and read it before proceeding. - The GRIIDTM (Great Race International Instruction Design) format will be used.
+Each instruction will consist of five C. columns. - (1)The first column contains the instruction numbers. - (2) The second column (labeled "A") contains CAMEOTM images or diagrams of signs, landmarks, and road and intersection configurations.
 The CAMEO diagram of an intersection will indicate the road on which you are approaching the intersection with a dot, and the road on which you are to leave the intersection with an arrow.
 The route that you are to follow through the intersection is represented by a bold line from the dot to the arrow.
-Thin line(s) in the CAMEO diagram of the intersection represent road(s) not taken. - (3) The third column (labeled "B") contains symbols specifying the tire warm-up, the speedometer calibration run, transits, free zones, lunch stops, refueling stops, pit stops, etc. - (4) The fourth column (labeled "C") contains assigned average speeds and timing information.
-Time of day for Starts and Restarts is represented with colons separating hours, minutes, and seconds (e.g., 7:30:00 indicates a time of day).
-Interval times for the tire warm-up, the speedometer calibration run, transits, pauses, timed speed changes, etc., are represented as follows: 3h15m00s indicates an interval time of 3 hours 15 minutes; 0m45s indicates an interval time of 45 seconds.
+Thin line(s) in the CAMEO diagram of the intersection represent road(s) not taken. - The third column (labeled "B") contains symbols specifying the tire warm-up, the speedometer calibration run, (3) transits, free zones, lunch stops, refueling stops, pit stops, etc. - The fourth column (labeled "C") contains assigned average speeds and timing information.
+Time of day for (4) Starts and Restarts is represented with colons separating hours, minutes, and seconds (e.g., 7:30:00 indicates a time of day).
+Interval times for the tire warm-up, the speedometer calibration run, transits, pauses, timed speed changes, etc., are represented as follows: 3h15m00s indicates an interval time of 3 hours 15 minutes: 0m45s indicates an interval time of 45 seconds.
 Interval times in parentheses are advisory, but not official, e.g., (35m00s).
-Other numbers in this column represent assigned average speeds in miles per hour, e.g., 45 MPH. - (5) The fifth column (labeled "D") may contain additional information as part of the Course Instruction to assist you in following the course.
-It may have information such as "Comes quick", "Look sharp", "First paved road", or other helpful information. - d.
+Other numbers in this column represent assigned average speeds in miles per hour, e.g., 45 MPH. - The fifth column (labeled "D") may contain additional information as part of the Course Instruction to assist you (5) in following the course.
+It may have information such as "Comes guick", "Look sharp", "1st paved road", "Follow this Curve Warning Sign", or other helpful information. - d.
 Examples of the GRIID instruction format are given in the attached Example Rally. - e.
-Information contained in parentheses is helpful or informative but not essential.
+Information contained in parentheses or brackets is helpful or informative but not essential.